lmaughan921/experience-manager-brand-portal.en/help/using/accelerated-download.md

 * Navigate to **[!UICONTROL Tools]** > **[!UICONTROL Download]** and verify that the **[!UICONTROL Fast Download]** configuration is enabled in **[!UICONTROL Download Settings]**.
 * Ensure that port 33001 (both TCP and UDP) is open on the firewall.
 For more information on the prerequisites, see [IBM Aspera Connect Client documentation](https://downloads.asperasoft.com/en/documentation/8).
-* [Install IBM Aspera Connect 3.9.9](https://www.ibm.com/docs/en/aspera-connect/3.9.9) in your browser's extension using administrator privileges.
+* **Install IBM Aspera Connect 3.9.9** in your browser's extension using administrator privileges (`https://www.ibm.com/docs/en/aspera-connect/3.9.9`).
 * For platform support of Aspera transfer client, see [IBM Aspera Connect platform support matrix](https://www.asperasoft.com/company/support/transfer-clients/).

 ## Download domains {#download-domains}